elyor04/emotion-detector/README.md

 ## Install for GPU

 * ### First install Tensorflow with GPU support [here](https://www.tensorflow.org/install/pip)
-* ### Since you have installed Tensorflow, it's time to install Opencv with GPU support
+* ### Since you have installed Tensorflow, it's time to install OpenCV with GPU support

 ## On Linux